chickenwaffle/panel-attack/CHAOS_README_FIRST.txt

 + My ranking system has been implented.
 This is a very recent addition, and it still needs to be tested.
 + Matches no longer have to be played on the same level for it to be ranked.
 My ranking system does take into account level differences.
 + Touch is allowed to play ranked.

+Other things I plan to implment:
+All matches within range of each other will be ranked.